prabhanshuguptagit/LIGHT-REMOTE/client/README.md

 5. Run npm start on both.
 (Or use pm2 or nodemon)
 6. Open http://SERVER_ADDRESS:3001 in browser and control the LED.

-IN THE FUTURE:
+**IN THE FUTURE:**

-Will add a circuit for connecting an actual tubelight if I actually do it.
+1.Will add a circuit for connecting an actual tubelight if I actually do it.
-Might add an arduino version.
+2. Might add an arduino version.